What does it mean to be a great leader at work? Someone who people admire and respect, so they willingly do a great job and thrive in their careers?

 5. Communicate clearly and concisely

 There is nothing more disconcerting than not knowing what your boss wants from you.
-In which case, make your expectations clear, and express them as effectively as possible, using the best tools available to you (task management software such as Teamwork and instant messaging apps like Slack can transform internal communications).
+In which case, make your expectations clear, and express them as adequately as possible, using the best tools available to you (task management software such as Teamwork and instant messaging apps like Slack can transform internal communications).

 What's more, communicate regularly to determine that your team understands what's expected of them.
 This might take the form of weekly meetings to go through tasks as a team, or one-to-ones to see how people are doing, and whether they need any extra support.